Nathaniel Wraxall: Life

 In 1780, Wraxall entered Parliament in the Tory interest, and served as a Member for years.
 He was first elected from Hindon in Wiltshire.
 On 3 April 1784, he was elected from Ludgershall.
 He was still a supporter of Pitt when he was elected for Wallingford on 16 June 1790.
 He was defeated at a by-election in March 1794 by Francis Sykes.

 Wraxall then immediately began work on his French history in order to publish it the following year.
 He completed the beginning of a History of France from the Accession of Henry III to the Death of Louis XIV, but it was never completed.

 Little is known of his later years except that he was made a baronet by the Prince Regent on 21 December 1813.
 His Historical Memoirs appeared in 1815, when he subsequently removed to Wraxall House, Charlton Kings, near Cheltenham.
 Both they and the Posthumous Memoirs (1836) are very readable and have real historical value.
 Wraxall believed that the government of the day, furious at his truthfulness, was behind a libel action which sent him to prison for three months in 1816.
 Hence the posthumous publication of the later memoirs.
 He died suddenly at Dover on 7 November 1831, while travelling to Naples.

 Family

 Wraxall married Miss Jane Lascelles, daughter of Peter Lascelles, in 1789.
-He was survived by two sons, Lieutenant-colonel William Lascelles Wraxall, second baronet (1791–1863), and Lt.
+They had two sons, Lieutenant-colonel William Lascelles Wraxall, second baronet (1791–1863), and Lt.
 Charles Edward Wraxall RA (1792–1854), the father of Sir Frederic Charles Lascelles Wraxall (1828–1865), who was a miscellaneous writer.